yosmo78/ScrumOfTheEarth/README.md

 ## Saddleback school project for Professor Kath's class

-A practice following software engineering principles
+A practice following software engineering principles (really made in 2 6hr sessions)

 All steps for the deliverables are at this level with the name step at the end of its name